Oxford Iron Company Journal (1837-1840)

 Judge Norman K. Moon began his presentation by saying "James C. McReynolds is commonly judged one of the worst Justices ever to have sat on the United States Supreme Court."
 Moon then explains why McReynolds possibly “turned out to be the most conservative justice ever to serve on the court.”
 Moon describes the intriguing personality and prejudices of McReynolds.

+Text of a lecture delivered to the Sphex Club in Lynchburg.
 This academic paper outlines the historical partnership between Julius Rosenwald and Booker T. Washington, focusing on their work to improve African American education in the early 20th century.
 It details how Rosenwald, influenced by his philanthropic ethos and Washington's educational vision, funded the construction of thousands of schools for black children in the South.
 The paper discusses the architecture and community impact of these "Rosenwald Schools," highlighting their significance in the context of segregation and the fight for equality.
 It also touches on the eventual decline of these schools with desegregation but notes their legacy and efforts to preserve them as important cultural and historical sites.
 Schewel reported on efforts to restore and repurpose the Campbell County Training School Assembly Building in Rustburg, a former Rosenwald School.

 James D. Paxton's "The Philosophy of Allowance" humorously proposes a life philosophy focused on moderation rather than strict avoidance, as traditionally dictated by societal and religious norms.
 Paxton critiques the prohibitive nature of historical codes like the Ten Commandments and the Code of Hammurabi, suggesting a daily "allowance" for minor transgressions such as a cuss word, a kick, and even a lie, arguing this method may lead to greater overall adherence to good behavior.
 By allowing ourselves a controlled indulgence in these small vices, Paxton theorizes we may actually find it easier to live virtuously, injecting a fresh zest into daily life while maintaining a balance between restriction and freedom.